Colon cancer is the third most commonly diagnosed cancer and the fourth leading cause of cancer-related deaths in the world.

 • Eat lots of vegetables, fruits, and whole grains.
 Diets that include lots of vegetables, fruits, and whole grains have been linked with a decreased risk of colon cancer.

 • Eat less red meat (beef, pork, or lamb) and processed meats (hot dogs, polony, sausages etc), which have been linked with an increased risk of colon cancer.
 It has been proposed that multiple mechanisms may be at play, including the type of iron found in red meat and increased exposure to cancer-causing agents called HCAs that are produced when red meat, in particular, is charred or cooked at a high temperature.
 South Africa has a very strong braai culture, which may lend itself to a higher incidence of colon cancer.
-If it’s too difficult to contemplate life without red meat, try thinking of red meat as a garnish to veggie meals such as stir-fries or salads, rather than a center-of-the-plate affair.
+If it’s too difficult to contemplate life without red meat, try thinking of red meat as a garnish to veggie meals such as stir-fries or salads, rather than a centre-of-the-plate affair.

 • Get regular exercise.
 If you are not physically active, you have a greater chance of developing colon cancer.
 Increasing your activity may help reduce your risk.